moby/moby/docs/reference/api/docker_remote_api.md

 * `GET /images/search` now takes a `filters` query parameter.
 * `GET /events` now supports a `reload` event that is emitted when the daemon configuration is reloaded.
 * `GET /events` now supports filtering by daemon name or ID.
+* `GET /events` now supports a `detach` event that is emitted on detaching from container process.
+* `GET /events` now supports an `exec_detach ` event that is emitted on detaching from exec process.
 * `GET /images/json` now supports filters `since` and `before`.
 * `POST /containers/(id or name)/start` no longer accepts a `HostConfig`.
 * `POST /images/(name)/tag` no longer has a `force` query parameter.